 - What would you do when it all goes wrong?
 Take the oil industry or steel industry as an example.
 When the inevitable downturn comes, will you clam up as a company and halt communications for fear of backlash, or will you stay true to your statement?

-- Do you justify promoting people to manager and leadership positions through their operational success, or do you spend time developing them into a true people leader first?
+- Do you justify promoting people to manager and leadership positions through their operational success, or do you spend time developing them into true people leaders first?

 There are many more questions I could ask, but I fear I am droning on at this point!

 I know I was a bit harsh earlier in the article about some CSR messages.
 Employees put effort into baking cakes, organizing events, and sacrifice their personal time to help others.
 So why not let your employees tell the stories?

 Information is everywhere, easily found, and easily shared.
 The most engaging type of content is personal stories from real people, so empower your employees to share their stories and you will have found a new channel for promoting your employer brand.
 Moreover, you will have found the channel with the most integrity.